 Public transport in a city with hardly any roads or streets and consisting of no more than a large number of islands is of course by water.
 The vaporetto is the Venetian equivalent of the bus or metro.
 For tourists who stay a bit longer in the city, it is soon advisable to buy a multi-day public transport ticket.
 These Tourist Travel Cards have different durations and can save the traveler a lot of money.

 Once the city’s most important means of public transport, the graceful gondolas are nowadays used almost exclusively by tourists in search of an “authentic” experience.

 In 1170, the city was divided into 6 sestieri: Cannaregio, San Polo, Dorsoduro, Santa Croce, San Marco and Castello.
 These were in turn divided into 70 parishes, a number that Napoleon reduced to 38.
 The other islands in the lagoon do not belong to a sestiere.
 There are 177 canals and some 400 bridges in Venice.

 Cannaregio is the norternmost sestiere of the mainland.
 It is home to both the central railway station and to the Strada Nuova shopping street.
 Its main attractions are the Ghetto, the Madonna dell’Orto Church, the Santa Maria dei Miracoli Church and the Ca d’Oro.

-The annual film festival is held on the island of Lido, which is also one of the few islands with an accessible beach.
+The annual film festival is held on the island of Lido, which is also one of the few islands with an accessible, although not very beautiful, beach.